rahulkr2511/MentoringPlatform/WebRTC_Implementation_Guide.md

 ## Current Limitations

 1. **No TURN Server**: Cannot handle restrictive firewalls
-2. **No Reconnection Logic**: No automatic reconnection on failures
+2. **Limited Reconnection Scope**: Reconnect covers signaling and ICE restart, but no TURN fallback
 3. **No Quality Adaptation**: No adaptive bitrate based on network
 4. **No Recording**: No session recording capability
 5. **Basic Error Handling**: Limited error recovery mechanisms